MoritzBur/Classical-Laminate-Theory/README.md

 USAGE:  copy text files to calculator memory via USB.
 CG50 will automatically convert int usable program files after disconnecting from USB

-        run INITCLT to initialize all necessary matrices with their respective dimensions
+        start INITCLT to initialize all necessary matrices with their respective dimensions

         start program "CLTHEORY" to access main menu